 Emotional resilience is built, first and most fundamentally, through the practice of remaining in contact with one’s own experience — particularly when that experience is uncomfortable.
 This is the opposite of avoidance, which is among the most reliable ways to erode resilience over time.
 Avoidance feels, in the short term, like protection.
 In the longer term, it contracts the range of what feels manageable, narrowing life in ways that are rarely noticed until the narrowing has become significant.

 The encounter with inner resistance — the pull back toward familiar patterns, the reluctance to feel what is waiting to be felt — is itself part of the work.
 Not a sign that something is wrong, but a sign that something real is being approached.
-(Psychology Today’s overview of psychological resilience as a research field situates this within a broader framework of adult development and coping science.)
+This is where emotional awareness begins to matter in a more serious way: not as a concept, but as a lived capacity to notice what is happening internally before one turns away from it.
+And when that turning-away has become habitual, the deeper work often begins in meeting inner resistance with more honesty than force.

 The quality of the relationship with oneself during difficulty matters enormously here.
 Self-compassion — the capacity to meet one’s own struggle with something other than contempt — is not a luxury that resilience renders unnecessary.
 It is, for most people, one of the conditions that make genuine resilience possible in the first place.
 Without it, the honest engagement with difficulty that resilience requires becomes too costly to sustain.